Tobi Kahn: Life and career

 Tobi Kahn was born in the Washington Heights neighborhood of New York City, the son of Holocaust survivors.
-He is named for his uncle Arthur Kahn, believed to be one of the first Jews murdered by the Nazi regime.
+He is named for his uncle Arthur Kahn, believed to be the first Jew murdered by the Nazi regime.

-Kahn received a B.A. from Hunter College in 1976 and a MFA from Pratt Institute in 1978 in painting and sculpture.
-He also studied acting at Tel Aviv University, and also spent time in yeshiva.
+Kahn received a B.A. from Hunter College in 1976, majoring in photography and printmaking.
+He graduated summa cum laude and went on to receive an MFA from Pratt Institute in 1978 in painting and sculpture.

 Kahn communicates his vision through his passion for teaching.
-For close to 40 years, he has taught fine arts and visual thinking at the School of Visual Arts in New York City.
+For over 40 years, he has taught fine arts and visual thinking at the School of Visual Arts in New York City.
 Kahn has designed the arts curriculum for several high schools in the New York area.
-He co-founded and facilitates the Artists' Beit Midrash at the Streicker Center of Temple Emanu-El in Manhattan.
 Kahn lectures extensively at universities and public forums internationally on the importance of visual language and on art as healing.

 Among the awards Kahn has received are the Outstanding Alumni Achievement Award from Pratt Institute in 2000; the Cultural Achievement Award for the Visual Arts from the National Foundation of Jewish Culture in 2004; and an honorary doctorate from the Jewish Theological Seminary in 2007 for his work as an artist and educator.

 Work

-Kahn's early works draw on the tradition of American visionary landscape painting, and his more recent pieces reflect his fascination with contemporary science, inspired by the micro-images of cell formations and satellite photography.
-Kahn's work has been featured in over 70 solo exhibitions including at the Butler Institute of American Art, Fort Wayne Museum of Art, Museum of Fine Arts, Houston, the Neuberger Museum of Art, the Weatherspoon Art Museum, Pennsylvania Academy of Fine Arts, The Grey Art Museum-NYU, Skirball Cultural Center, CA, Portland Museum of Art, ME, Yale University Art Gallery, The Phillips Collection, D.C., and, most recently, The Museum at Eldridge Street.
+Kahn's early works draw on the tradition of American visionary landscape painting, and his more recent pieces reflect his fascination with contemporary science, inspired by the micro-images of cell formations, satellite images and photography.
+Kahn's work has been featured in over 70 solo exhibitions including at the Butler Institute of American Art, Fort Wayne Museum of Art, Museum of Fine Arts, Houston, the Neuberger Museum of Art, the Weatherspoon Art Museum, Pennsylvania Academy of Fine Arts, The Grey Art Museum-NYU, Skirball Cultural Center, CA, Portland Museum of Art, ME, Yale University Art Gallery, The Phillips Collection, D.C., and, most recently, the Boca Raton Museum of Art.

 Kahn also creates ceremonial objects (Judaica).
 A practice which began as a private one, creating objects for his family, he began to include his ritual art in exhibitions in the late 1990s.
 Kahn's work "blur[s] the lines between spiritual and secular, between fine art and decorative object."